wjj6666/DeepHapNet/README.md

 ## Input
-The input to the DeepHapNet model is the `SNV_matrix.txt` file, which needs to be obtained by processing before running the pipeline, the exact script can be found in the `data` folder.
+The input to the DeepHapNet model is the `SNV_matrix.txt` file, which needs to be obtained by processing before running the pipeline.

 ## Output
 The best results eventually obtained by the DeepHapNet pipeline are stored in the following files: